neffo/bing-wallpaper-gnome-extension/README.md

 This extension is based extensively on the NASA APOD extension by [Elinvention](https://github.com/Elinvention) and inspired by Bing Desktop WallpaperChanger by [Utkarsh Gupta](https://github.com/UtkarshGpta).

-This is my first attempt at a GNOME extension, so it may have some issues.

 Also, check out my related [Google Earth View wallpaper extension](https://github.com/neffo/earth-view-wallpaper-gnome-extension).